 Develop and support a coordinated research community

-- We will host community building workshops to support conversations and collaboration between lab scientists and clinicians, and between scientists from different research fields
+- We will host community building workshops and events to support conversations and collaboration between lab scientists and clinicians, and between scientists from different research fields.

 Ensure the research community has the tools and infrastructure it needs to progress